layzyidiot/e-sw/arena.md

 - - `Nonstuff`
 - - - Place level geometry, lights, and other static stuff such as decor in here.
 - - `Stuff` (this should have a `GoreZone` component on it)
+- - - `Trigger`
+- - - `Wave 1`
+- - - `Wave 2`
-- - - `Enemies`
+- - - `Wave 3`

-<span style="font-size:10px;color:grey;">*"Enemies" is an empty gameobject for organisation.*

-In `Enemies`, create a cube with `Is Trigger` switched on and the `Activate Arena` component on it.
-I will refer it to as "Trigger".
-This will be the trigger that activates the enemies.

-Create as many waves as you want in `Enemies` and add the `Activate Next Wave` component on all of them.
-I will refer to them as "Waves".
+Create as many waves as you want in `Stuff` and add the `Activate Next Wave` component on all of them.

-Place your enemies, disable them (<b>excluding fake cerberi and mannequin posers</b>), and put them in the wave you want them to be in.
-Then, set the wave count of that wave's `Activate Next Wave` to however many enemies there are in the wave.
+Place your enemies, disable them (<b>excluding StatueFake and MannequinPoserWithEnemy Gameobjects </b>), and put them in the wave you want them to be in.
+Then, set the wave count of that wave's `Activate Next Wave` to however many enemies there are in the wave. (<b>Note: Some enemies like <span style="color:red">V2</span> and <span style="color:#bb0200
+">Puppets</span> for some reason dont count as enemies, however you can make them spawn like normal, just dont include them in the enemy count</b>)

 In the Trigger, assign the doors of your room to the `Doors` tab.
 This will automatically lock them when the trigger is passed.
 Then, assign the first wave's enemies to the `Enemies` tab.
 If you have only one wave, make sure to check `Only Wave`.